ai-2070/reliable-ai-streams-py/WHITEPAPER.md

 ### Replay

 In replay mode, L0 performs **no network calls**, executes **no retries**, and runs **no recomputation** of guardrails or drift.
-It rehydrates the exact recorded event sequence, producing bit-for-bit identical output.
+It rehydrates the exact recorded events, producing deterministic reproduction.
+Lifecycle callbacks still fire during replay (for testing and debugging), but no side effects occur.

+Replay supports configurable playback speed (0 = instant, 1 = real-time), partial replay via sequence ranges (`from_seq`/`to_seq`), token-only replay streams, and comparison between replays for consistency verification.

 This enables: